-- read Part One and Annex B of Keeping Children Safe in Education, and the reviewed version of this guidance at least annually. - sign confirmation that they have read the expected sections according to their role, have understood the content and their roles and responsibilities in our whole school approach to safeguarding - promote and raise awareness about the importance of online safety when communicating with parents and carers.
+- read Part One and Annex B of Keeping Children Safe in Education, and the reviewed version of this guidance at least annually.
+Staff/volunteers who do not work directly with children are not required to read Part One and can be provided with Annex A (a condensed version of Part One) but to promote good practice we recommend that they do so. - Translated versions of Part One Keeping Children Safe in Education can be found at Keeping Children Safe in Education Part 1 Translations | LGFL for staff, volunteers, parents and carers whose first language may not be English, should they wish to use this - sign confirmation that they have read the expected sections according to their role, have understood the content and their roles and responsibilities in our whole school approach to safeguarding - promote and raise awareness about the importance of online safety when communicating with parents and carers.
 This includes making parents and carers aware of what we ask children to do online (e.g. sites they need to visit or who they'll be interacting with online) - contribute to creating a culture for pupils who are lesbian, gay, bisexual, or gender questioning to speak out and share their concerns - contribute to creating a culture for any child defined as having a protected characteristic to speak out and share their concerns (see Section 5).